ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-storage.md

 Only members of the lab group with Wynton PHI access will be able to access files stored under `/wynton/protected`.

-#### Q: Does purchasing additional group storage increase the quotas available to Wynton users in `/wynton/home` or `/wynton/protected/home`?
+#### Q: Does purchasing additional group storage increase the quotas available to lab users in `/wynton/home` or `/wynton/protected/home`?

 A: No, the home directory quotas are managed separately from group quotas and additional purchased group space cannot be applied to home directories.